vectordotdev/vector/website/content/en/highlights/2021-08-24-vector-aggregator.md

 hide_on_release_notes: false
 badges:
   type: "announcement"
-  platforms: ["helm"]
+  platforms: ["helm", "kubernetes"]
 ---

-We are happy to announce that our [`vector-aggregator`][chart] chart is now publicly available.
+We're happy to announce that our [`vector-aggregator` Helm Chart][chart] is now in public beta!
+This chart has undergone rigorous testing with our internal design partners and is now ready for wider community feedback.
-While we continue to iterate on and make improvements to the chart, we feel it is ready to get wider feedback from the community at large.

-We have also created a dedicated Discord channel, [#aggregator][discord], for support, questions, and feedback.
+## Getting Started

+* Follow the [Helm installation instructions][setup].
+* Checkout the [Helm chart][chart] for a full list of options.
+* Hop in our [#aggregator Discord channel][discord] for help.

 ## What is an aggregator

-When Vector is run in an [aggregator role][aggregator], it is used to transform and ship data collected by other agents.
+When Vector is deployed as an [aggregator][aggregator], it is used to transform and ship data collected by other agents.
 The core benefit of having distinct agents and aggregators is that you can have a separation of concerns within an observability data processing pipeline.
 Agents can become much “thinner,” in some cases acting as pure pipes that collect from a source and ship downstream to aggregators, while aggregators perform the “thicker” work of ensuring that the data is scrubbed of sensitive information, properly formatted for downstream consumers, sampled to reduce volume, and more.
+This is especially useful when inserting Vector into existing setups.

-The `vector-aggregator` chart deploys Vector as a StatefulSet, with the option of installing a HAProxy Deployment for load balancing across multiple aggregators.
+The `vector-aggregator` chart deploys Vector as a [StatefulSet][statefulset], with the option of installing a HAProxy Deployment for load balancing across multiple aggregators.

 ## Setup and installation